Maximising the DUNE early physics output with current experiments: Abstract

 \section{Abstract}

-The LBNE superbeam experiment in Fermilab is one of the proposed next generation neutrino facilities.
+The Deep Underground Neutrino Experiment (DUNE) is a proposed next generation superbeam experiment at Fermilab.
 Its aims include measuring the unknown neutrino oscillation parameters -- the neutrino mass hierarchy, the octant of the mixing angle $\theta_{23}$ and the CP violating phase $\delta_{CP}$.
 The current and upcoming experiments T2K, \nova\ and ICAL@INO will also be collecting data for the same measurements.
-In this paper, we explore the sensitivity reach of LBNE in combination with these other experiments.
-We evaluate the least exposure required by LBNE to determine the above three unknown parameters with reasonable confidence.
-We find that for each case, the inclusion of data from T2K, \nova\ and ICAL@INO help to achieve the same sensitivity with a reduced exposure from LBNE thereby helping to economize the configuration.
-We also quantify the effect of the proposed near detector on systematic errors and study the consequent improvement in sensitivity.
-We also examine the role played by the second oscillation cycle in furthering the physics reach of LBNE.
-Finally, we optimize the neutrino-antineutrino running of LBNE.
+In this paper, we explore the sensitivity reach of DUNE in combination with these other experiments.
+We evaluate the least exposure required by DUNE to determine the above three unknown parameters with reasonable confidence.
+We find that for each case, the inclusion of data from T2K, \nova\ and ICAL@INO help to achieve the same sensitivity with a reduced exposure from DUNE thereby helping to economize the configuration.
+Further, we quantify the effect of the proposed near detector on systematic errors and study the consequent improvement in sensitivity.
+We also examine the role played by the second oscillation cycle in furthering the physics reach of DUNE.
+Finally, we present an optimization study of the neutrino-antineutrino running of DUNE.